blackears/cyclopsLevelBuilder/doc/tool_vertex.md

     * Selected vertices will be displayed in orange.
 One vertex may be white which means it is the active vertex, which gives it priority by some commands.
 * Click and drag on a vertex to move it.
 If you drag a selected vertex, all selected vertices are moved.
     * Vertex will be moved in the XZ plane.
 Hold Alt to switch to moving along the Y axis.
+* Hold Ctrl and click and drag on the mesh to drag out a new vertex.
 * Hover the mouse cursor over another block and press Alt-Q to switch to editing the vertices of that block.

 ![Move vertices](move_vertices.gif)